BladeRavinger/website-backend/README.md

 # APIs
 ## Available
+- [POST] /authtoken - Gets a new access token and stores in browser, automatically included in all HTTP messages after that
+- [GET] /authtoken/{access token} - Gets information on current session

 ## WIP
-- [POST] /authtoken - Gets a new access token - "Will give you an access token if correct login credentials are given"
-- [GET] /authtoken/{access token} - Gets information on an existing access token - "Will give you meta information about your access token"

 ## Planned
 - [POST] /account - Registers a new account - ""